shaiguitar/haml-i18n-extractor/README.md

 - Per-project basis, with the binary.
 See demo below for usage of the binary.

-`cd your-rails-app-to-translate && haml-i18n-extractor .`
+`cd your-rails-app-to-translate && haml-i18n-extractor --help`

 ## Demo using interactive mode